-B. Standard frontage improvements consist of right-of-way dedication, curb, gutter, sidewalk, amenity zone and landscaping, drainage improvements and pavement overlays up to one-half of each right-of-way abutting a property as defined in the Master Street Plan.
+- B. Standard frontage improvements consist of right-of-way dedication, curb, gutter, sidewalk, amenity zone and landscaping, drainage improvements and pavement overlays up to one-half of each right-of-way abutting a property as defined in the Master Street Plan.
 Additional improvements may be required to ensure safe movement of traffic, including pedestrians, bicycles, transit, and nonmotorized vehicles.
-The improvements can include transit bus shelters, bus pullouts, utility undergrounding, street lighting, signage and channelization.

-1. When building construction valuation for a permit exceeds 50 percent of the current County assessed or an appraised valuation of all existing structure(s) on the parcel (except for detached single-family homes).
-This shall include all structures on other parcels if the building under permit review extends into other parcels;

-2. When aggregate building construction valuations for issued permits, within any fiveyear period after March 30, 2013, exceed 50 percent of the County assessed or an appraised value of the existing structure(s) at the time of the first issued permit;

-4. For development consisting of more than one dwelling unit on a single parcel (accessory dwelling units are exempt);

-6. When a single-family land use is being converted to a commercial land use, then full frontage improvements will be required.

-D. Exemptions to frontage improvements are limited to:

-1. Subdivision, short plats, and binding site plans where all of the lots are fully developed.

-2. Instances where the street will be improved as a whole through a capital improvement project or local improvement district within five years of permit issuance.
+The improvements can include transit bus shelters, bus pullouts, utility undergrounding, street lighting, signage and channelization. - C. Frontage improvements are required: - 1.
+When building construction valuation for a permit exceeds 50 percent of the current County assessed or an appraised valuation of all existing structure(s) on the parcel (except for detached single-family homes).
+This shall include all structures on other parcels if the building under permit review extends into other parcels; - 2.
+When aggregate building construction valuations for issued permits, within any five-year period after March 30, 2013, exceed 50 percent of the County assessed or an appraised value of the existing structure(s) at the time of the first issued permit; - 3.
+For subdivisions; - 4.
+For development consisting of more than one dwelling unit on a single parcel (accessory dwelling units are exempt); - 5.
+One detached single-family dwelling in the MUR zones; or - 6.
+When a single-family land use is being converted to a commercial land use, then full frontage improvements will be required. - D. Exemptions to frontage improvements are limited to: - 1.
+Subdivision, short plats, and binding site plans where all of the lots are fully developed. - 2.
+Instances where the street will be improved as a whole through a capital improvement project or local improvement district within five years of permit issuance.
 In such cases, a contribution may be made and calculated based on the improvements that would be required of the development.
 Contributed funds shall be directed to the City's capital project fund and shall be used for the capital project and offset future assessments on the property resulting from an LID.
 An LID "no-protest" commitment shall also be recorded.
-Adequate interim levels of improvements for public safety shall be required.

-- E. Waivers may be approved by the Director of Public Works to not require frontage improvements under the following circumstances if the Director determines: - 1.
-The installation of the improvements will cause a safety hazard; or - 2.
-Construction of improvements will adversely impact critical areas that cannot be mitigated; or - 3.
-The current level of improvements in the rights-of-way will not be changed because there is limited opportunity for additional improvements through development or redevelopment or a City project along the rights-of-way within the foreseeable future.
-The current level and extent of the improvements in the right-of-way adjacent to the property will not be changed in the future.
+Adequate interim levels of improvements for public safety shall be required. - E. Waivers may be approved by the Director of Public Works to not require frontage improvements under the following circumstances if the Director determines: - 1.
+The installation of the improvements will cause a safety hazard; or - Construction of improvements will adversely impact critical areas that cannot be mitigated; or

+3. The current level of improvements in the rights-of-way will not be changed because there is limited opportunity for additional improvements through development or redevelopment or a City project along the rights-of-way within the foreseeable future.